LowPowerLab/RFM12B/README.md

 encryption with XXTEA algorithm by David Wheeler, adapted from http://en.wikipedia.org/wiki/XXTEA Support for these chips: ATMega8 family (ATmega168, ATMega328) ATMega2560, ATMega1280, ATMega644P, ATTiny84, ATTiny44, ATMega32u4.
 So far only tested on ATMega 328/P
 - wireless programming (for more info click [here](http://lowpowerlab.com/blog/2013/04/18/moteino-wireless-programming-source-code/), [here](http://lowpowerlab.com/?p=643) and [here](http://lowpowerlab.com/?p=669))
+- the library needed for wireless programming is now [here](https://github.com/LowPowerLab/WirelessProgramming), install it in your Arduino/libraries folder (WirelessHEX for RFM12B)

 ###Installation
 Copy the content of this library in the "Arduino/libraries/RFM12B" folder.